skip-mev/connect/providers/websockets/binance/README.md

 The Binance provider is used to fetch the ticker price from the [Binance websocket API](https://developers.binance.com/docs/binance-spot-api-docs/web-socket-streams).
 A single connection is only valid for 24 hours; after that, a new connection must be established.
 The Websocket server will send a ping frame every 3 minutes.
 If the client does not receive a pong frame within 10 minutes, the connection will be closed.
 Note that all symbols are in lowercase.

-The WebSocket connection have a limit of 5 incoming messages per second.
+The WebSocket connection has a limit of 5 incoming messages per second.
 A message is considered:

 * A Ping frame
 * A Pong frame